One of the Earliest Maps to Incorporate the Information from Mitchell's 8-Sheet Map.

-Nice example of Ottens's uncommon map of the British and French possessions in North America, which reflects French and English claims in the region on the eve of the French and Indian War.
+Flawless example of Ottens uncommon map of the British & French Possessions in North America, reflecting the French and English Claims in North America on the even of the French & Indian War.

-Jean Palairet was an English mapmaker born in France.
-At the time of publication, he was serving as the agent to the Dutch States-General in London.
-Palairet's map is one of the earliest folio-sized maps of the Colonies to incorporate the information from John Mitchell's seminal 8 sheet map.
+Jean Palairet was and English mapmaker, who had been born in France.
+At the time of publication, he was serving as the Agent to the Dutch States-General in London.
+Palairet's map is one of the earliest folio sized maps of the Colonies to incorporate the information from John Mitchell's seminal 8-sheet map.

-The map shows the cartographic features present in the first state of Palairet's map, predating the revision which would show the northernmost boundary line as a straight line separating the British Hudson Bay claims from the French Canadian claim.
-A second east-west boundary line also runs through Canada.
+The map shows the cartographic features present in the first state of Palairet's map, predating the revision to show the northernmost boundary line as a straight line separating the British Hudson Bay claims from the French Canadian claim, along with a second latitudinal boundary line running through Canada.

-Palairet's rare map and his accompanying pamphlet were published simultaneously in English and French and provide a fascinating picture of the North American Colonies on the eve of the French & Indian War.
-It describes the relevant facts in dispute between the two claimants in 69 pages.
+Palairet's rare map and his accompanying pamphlet were published simultaneously in English and French and provide a fascinating picture of the North American Colonies on the eve of the French & Indian War. the relevant facts in dispute between the various claimant in North America on the eve of the French and Indian war in 69 pages.
 In the preface of his pamphlet, Palairet notes:

 The pamphlet describes the events leading up to the conflict in much detail.
 Together the map and pamphlet are very rare, so much so that Thomas Streeter believed his copy to be unique.